 - 1 c vegetable or chicken stock

-- 17 oz rigatoni giganti pasta or other
+- 1 pound rigatoni giganti pasta, or other pasta

 - In a large skillet, heat olive oil on medium-high.
 When oil is hot, add the pork and lamb—use your fingers to break it up into smaller pieces.
 Allow meat to sit and brown in oil before stirring.